cShok/Tree_map/README.md

 # Fruit Tree Community Map

-We are building an Android app that will let users find and map fruit trees around them.
+We built an Android app that lets users find and map fruit trees around them.

 This the final assignment in the course [Advanced Java Programing Workshop](https://www.openu.ac.il/courses/20503.htm) at The Open University of Israel and Guided by Tamar Bnaya.

-Our thanks to [Guy Griv](https://www.linkedin.com/in/guy-griv-a1076289/) for mentoring us on this project.
+Our thanks to [Guy Griv](https://www.linkedin.com/in/guy-griv-a1076289/) for his advice.

 ### Tech Stack